 • Understanding line item codes and how they can help your work

 • "Secret" and not so secret line items you might not know about

 This short and sharp module clarifies how the NDIA fund transport for Participants and how Participants are able to use their funds flexibly on transport.

-This module explores how Support Coordinators can effectively work with people who may be supported to make decisions by others in their lives, including:
+This module explores how to effectively work with people who are assisted by others in decision making, including:

 • Maximising choice and control for individuals